Ratne/Memsion/README.md

 # Memberidium [WIP]
 ## _The last member platform made for infusionsoft_

-Memberium is an open source member platform based on infusionsoft tag strategy
+Memberium is an open source member platform based on infusionsoft user tag

 Nodejs & Vuejs-powered